thompson-ad/graphbook/NOTES.md

 3. When sending requests, the server needs to query the database and calculate everything money and time.

 We can use Apollo Subscriptions but we will implement those later

+## Implementing chats and messages

+authentication, real-time subscriptions and friend relationships

+### Fetching and displaying chats

+Our news feed is working as we expected Now we also want to cover chats

+We need to Query for every chat that the current user is associated with

+First lets get the rendering working with some demo chats